 - In the Changes dialog box, select the versions that you want to compare.

-You can associate requirements with the following items: tags, releases, features, defects, tests
+You can associate requirements with the following items: tags, releases, features, stories, defects, tests

-To associate a requirement with an item, choose one of the following:
+To associate a requirement with an item, do one of the following:

 - From a test, in the Covered requirement field, select the associated requirements.